-- Writing a quiz/exam with the aid of another person ← this an Academic Offense for both students. - Sharing quiz/exam questions/answers or using ones sent to/obtained by you. - Having another person write a quiz/exam for you. - Failing to follow the specific rules given in the quiz/exam. - Sharing you screen or virtually taking a quiz/exam with others (e.g. being in an online chat of any kind while taking a quiz/exam).
+- Writing a quiz/exam with the aid of another person ← this an Academic Offense for both students. - Sharing quiz/exam questions/answers or using ones sent to/obtained by you. - Having another person write a quiz/exam for you. - Failing to follow the specific rules given in the quiz/exam. - Using a language model or other AI system to answer guiz questions. - Sharing you screen or virtually taking a quiz/exam with others (e.g. being in an online chat of any kind while taking a quiz/exam).